w7sst/MorseRunner/README.md

 more efficient than individual efforts working on separately forked/cloned projects.

 Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more information.
-Developers can refer to [DEVELOPERS.md](.githup/DEVELOPERS.md) for onboarding information and build instructions.
+Developers can refer to [DEVELOPERS.md](.githup/DEVELOPERS.md) for additional on-boarding information and build instructions.

 ## Roadmap